Houston Astros The Team To Beat In Wake Of Acquiring Gerrit Cole

 The Astros won 101 games in 2017, second to the Los Angeles Dodgers.
 It is not a stretch to say that getting Gerrit Cole could subsequently elevate what is already a high number.

 During his five-year stay with Pittsburgh, Gerrit Cole posted a 3.50 ERA in 127 starts.
-In that span the flamethrower amassed 734 punch outs with a WHIP of 1.217.
-2015 is widely considered his best year with them as he went 19-8 supplemented by an impressive 2.60 ERA.
+In that span, the flamethrower amassed 734 punch outs with a WHIP of 1.217.
+The year 2015 is widely considered his best, as he went 19-8, supplemented by an impressive 2.60 ERA.